 It may be advantageous to use the high baud rate (BRGH = 1) even for slower baud clocks.
 This is because the Fosc/(16(X + 1)) equation can reduce the baud rate error in some cases.

-Writing a new value to the SPBRG register, causes the BRG timer to be Reset (or cleared), this ensures the BRG does not wait for a timer overflow before outputting the new baud rate.
+Writing a new value to the SPBRG register causes the BRG timer to be reset (or cleared) and ensures the BRG does not wait for a timer overflow before outputting the new baud rate.